sharife/hyas/content/future/water-crisis-in-joliet.md

 y: "37"
 intro: "### You would not expect to read about a water crisis alongside a river, but overextraction can cause depletion and watershed collapse anywhere.
-This has occurred in northeastern Illinois in the case of the impending collapse of the Cambrian-Ordovician aquifer.
+This has occurred in northeastern Illinois in the case of the Cambrian-Ordovician aquifer.
 At the same time, companies like Amazon have received tax breaks and water discounts to open warehouses in the area."
 audioAfter: true
 audioList:
   - body: >-